jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/04_Fluentbit/index.md

 ## Fluentbit log pipeline

-In this section, you will learn how to build a fluentbit log pipeline using the Fluent Operator.
+In this session, you will learn how to build a fluentbit log pipeline using the Fluent Operator.

 ### Prerequisites